What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 The ingredients are surprisingly simple and easy to find at any store.
 See how simple ingredients create such amazing flavor.

-What is a Green Tea Shot?
+Why It’s Called a Green Tea Shot?

 What’s in a Green Tea Shot: Ingredients